tosc-rs/mnemos/source/README.md

 * [`melpomene/`] - Melpomene is the simulator for MnemOS development
 * [`mstd/`] - This is the userspace "standard library", which wraps mnemos-specific capabilities
 * [`notes/`] - Miscellaneous development notes
+* [`sermux-proto`] - Wire types used for the Serial Mux service, which allows for multiplexed "ports" over a serial link
 * [`spitebuf/`] - This is an async, mpsc library which powers the Kernel's `KChannel` data type
+* [`trace-proto`] - Wire types used for sending binary encoded `tracing` data from the target to a host

 [`abi/`]: ./abi/
 [`alloc/`]: ./alloc